aspose-words/Aspose.Words-API-References/english/net/aspose.words/styleidentifier/_index.md

 ### Remarks

 The names of built-in styles in MS Word are localized for different languages.
-Using a style identifier you can find the correct style regardless of the document language.All user defined styles are assigned the StyleIdentifier.User value.
+Using a style identifier you can find the correct style regardless of the document language.

+All user defined styles are assigned the StyleIdentifier.User value.

 ### Examples